MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 As RRs within an RRSET are explicitly unordered collections, the SvcFieldPriority value is introduced to indicate priority.
-HTTPSSVC RRs with a smaller SvcFieldPriority value SHOULD be given preference over RRs with a larger SvcFieldPriority value.
+SVCB RRs with a smaller SvcFieldPriority value SHOULD be given preference over RRs with a larger SvcFieldPriority value.

 Alt-values received via HTTPS are preferred over any Alt-value received via DNS.

-When receiving an RRSET containing multiple HTTPSSVC records with the same SvcFieldPriority value, clients SHOULD apply a random shuffle within a priority level to the records before using them, to ensure randomized load-balancing.
+When receiving an RRSET containing multiple SVCB records with the same SvcFieldPriority value, clients SHOULD apply a random shuffle within a priority level to the records before using them, to ensure randomized load-balancing.